StanHatko/hf_transformers_cpu_benchmark/README.md

 After first run (due to initialization overhead I suspect), next runs for run4 were faster than run3.
-Fastest run was with 16 cores taking 166.14 seconds for generation, which means a speed of 55.09 tokens / total token or 28.89 seconds / output token (including padding).
+Fastest run was with 16 cores taking 166.14 seconds for generation, which means a speed of 55.09 total tokens / second or 28.89 output tokens / seconds (including padding for both).

 Rerun with AWQ-quantized model on same `r8i.8xlarge` instance: